HuddleEng/Muppeteer/README.md

 [PhantomCSS](https://github.com/Huddle/PhantomCSS), which runs visual comparisons of images in a (deprecated) [PhantomJS](http://phantomjs.org/) world.

-**This framework is in beta pre-release.
-While in beta, it is subject to breaking changes.
-There is also little test coverage as of yet.
-This is in progress.
-It is not recommended for use in production while in beta.**
+**This framework is in beta pre-release currently.
+It is subject to some breaking changes until the API is finalised.
+There is also little test coverage as of yet, but it is in the works.
+Use with caution.**

 - ## [Configuration](#configuration-1)
     - ### [CLI](#cli-1)